Axial turbine: Velocity-compounded impulse turbine

 The decrease in the absolute velocity of the fluid across the two rotor blade rows (R1 and R2) is due to the energy transfer; the slight decrease in the fluid velocity through the fixed guide blades (F) is due to losses.
 Since the turbine is of the impulse type, the pressure of the fluid remains constant after its expansion in the nozzle blade row.
-Such stage is referred to as velocity or Curtis stage that each Curtis turbine (nozzle-moving blade-fix blade-moving blade) is counted as one stage.
+Each stage is referred to as a velocity or Curtis stage, where each turbine (nozzle-moving blade-fix blade-moving blade) is counted as one stage.

 Multi stage pressure compounded impulse

 There are two major problems in velocity-compounded stages: